mam1/Pcon-TNG-old/README.md

 ####Serial connection between the C3 and BeagleBone

 The C3 is running fdserial and UART1 is used on the BBB.
-BBB					  C3
+H BBB					  C3
 Tx P9_24  ----------> Rx 1
 Rx P9_26  <---------- Tx 0